joekreu/basic_pcp/DETAILED_GUIDE.md

 exponentiation operator `^` is right associative, therefore `a ^ b ^ c` is parsed as `a ^ (b ^ c)`.

-An operator will be right associative if its _rbp_ is less than its _lbp_.
+An operator will be right associative if its _rbp_ is less than its _lbp_, otherwise it will be left associative.

 Unary operators do not fit directly into the scheme `(**)`.
 They get adjusted to the basic situation by inserting 'fake' operands and 'fake' binding